barnabycolby/grunt-html-compare/README.md

 #### result
 Type: `function`

 You must provide a `result` parameter, which should be a function that takes a single boolean argument.
 The function will be invoked once the comparison result is known, with the first argument indicating the result (true if the files are the same, false otherwise).
+If the `ignoreMissingSrc` option is set, the callback may also be called with `undefined`, indicating that one or more of the src files were missing.

 ```js
 grunt.initConfig({